usnistgov/ARIAC/wiki/documentation/configuration_files.md

 ## User Configuration File

-Competitors are allowed to select the quantity, type, and location of sensors.Sensors can only be placed in static locations, they cannot be attached to the robots (unless done by the organizers themselves) or otherwise be moved around the environment.
+Competitors are allowed to select the quantity, type, and location of sensors.
+Sensors can only be placed in static locations, they cannot be attached to the robots (unless done by the organizers themselves) or otherwise be moved around the environment.
 Choices of sensors must be written using the YAML syntax.
-A sensor's position and orientation is specified in global coordinates using and XYZ vector and Euler angles (roll, pitch, yaw).
+A sensor's position and orientation is specified in global coordinates using an  XYZ vector and Euler angles (roll, pitch, yaw).

 ### How to Add Sensors